 As one frustrated user discovered, there's "no data export if you use their free templates" - you must "learn how to create your own scraper if you want to retrieve the data." - Source.

-Reason #3: Poor performance with large-scale scraping
+Reason #3: Performance considerations with large-scale scraping

-Reason #4: Limited dynamic content handling and manual maintenance
+Reason #4: Dynamic content handling and maintenance

 Reason #5: Billing issues and hidden costs